DU 402: The Art of Pattern Making

 I have been making patterns since 2013.
 I am still refining them.

-That's the art.
-And it's why, in all honesty, the best advice I can give someone who wants to make great jeans is this: start now.
+The best advice I can give someone who wants to make great jeans: start now.
 Start with a pair you love.
 Take it apart.
 Trace it.
 Cut it in a cheap fabric.
 Put it on.
 Write down what's wrong.
 Fix it.
 Cut it again.

 The pattern will teach you everything.
 But only if you start.